MinyingLu/MOC/README.md

 The main projects that I'm working on are:
 * Openstack Mix&Match Federation
+  * the folder `os-federation` under this repository is deprecated, please checkout [k2k-fed](https://github.com/minggLu/k2k-fed) for automated Keystone to Keystone federation set up **from scratch** with vagrant and devstack
   * see our [public wiki](https://github.com/CCI-MOC/moc-public/wiki/Mix-and-Match-Federation) page for more detail
   * Keystone to Keystone federation
   * Using K2K federation to do application between 2 openstacks, such as using attach volume from remote cinder (in Service Provider) to a local instance (in Identity Provider)